joe-niland/docker-laravel-build/README.md

-# Build box for Laravel projects
+# Build box for Laravel PHP projects

 This Docker image was created for use with BitBucket Pipelines, however it can also be used on the Docker engine to automate builds locally.